 On October 23, 2012, Refining LLC and Coffeyville Finance completed a private offering of \$500.0 million aggregate principal amount of 6.5% Second Lien Senior Secured Notes due 2022 (the "2022 Notes").
 The 2022 Notes were issued at par.
 Refining LLC received approximately \$492.5 million of cash proceeds, net of the underwriting fees, but before deducting other third-party fees and expenses associated with the offering.
 The 2022 Notes were secured by substantially the same assets that secured the then outstanding Old Second Lien Notes, subject to exceptions, until such time that the then outstanding Old Second Lien Notes were satisfied and discharged in full, which occurred on January 23, 2013.
 Accordingly, the 2022 Notes are no longer secured.
 The 2022 Notes are fully and unconditionally guaranteed by CVR Refining and each of Refining LLC's existing domestic subsidiaries on a joint and several basis.
-CVR Refining has no independent assets or operations and Refining LLC is a 100% owned finance subsidiary of CVR Refining.
+CVR Refining.
 Prior to the satisfaction and discharge of the Second Lien Notes, which occurred on January 23, 2013, the 2022 Notes were also guaranteed by CRLLC.
-CVR Energy, the Nitrogen Fertilizer Partnership and CRNF, a wholly owned subsidiary of the Nitrogen Fertilizer Partnership, are not guarantors.
+CVR Energy, the Nitrogen Fertilizer Partnership and CRNF, a wholly owned subsidiary of the Nitrogen Fertilizer Partnership, are not guaranteers.